Research scientist (physical sciences)

 Salary

-• If you’re doing a PhD and have been awarded a studentship, it will usually come with a tax-free stipend, which doesn’t need to be paid back, to help cover living costs.
-This is currently at least £17,668 although some may be higher particularly if industry funded or if you’re based in London.
+- If you're doing a PhD and have been awarded a studentship, it may provide a tax-free stipend to help cover living costs.
+This is currently at least £19,237 (for the 2024/25 academic year) if funded by UKRI.
+Some institutions may award higher amounts or you may receive more if you're industry funded or based in London.

-• Research scientists who have completed an MSc, MPhil or PhD typically earn in the region of £25,000 to £40,000 depending on your specialist subject and experience.
+- Once you're working as a research scientists after completing an MSc, MPhil or PhD you'll typically earn in the region of £25,000 to £40,000 depending on your specialist subject and experience.

 The majority of academic institutions in the UK follow a single pay spine for all grades of staff.
 Pay varies according to whether you're the leader of your own research group, part of a team of researchers or whether you've secured a lectureship while continuing your research.